 The only income that umbrella companies generate for themselves is the margin they deduct for processing payroll.
-Taken at gross, the margin covers the umbrella’s administrative and business costs.
+Taken at gross, the umbrella company margin covers the umbrella’s administrative and business costs.

 As we’ve already mentioned, all umbrella companies (the compliant ones) will process your payroll in the same way.
 Therefore, the margin is the only thing that’ll impact your pay retention between compliant providers.
 Choose an umbrella with a £15 per week margin, and you’ll retain a few extra pounds each week compared to an umbrella company with a £30 per week margin.
 It’s as simple as that.

 One bit of advice – don’t solely base your decision on which umbrella to use on the margin.
 It’s worth choosing an umbrella with a slightly higher margin if it ensures you’re selecting a business with a good reputation and excellent customer service.

 Ensure you’re issued with trustworthy take home pay calculations